Cogosense/LicensedContractorDemo/README.md

 the owning publisher has marked as restricted.
 3. A publisher may attach their attribute sets to any other attribute set as an adornment.
 4. A publisher may view all adornments to an attribute set.

+## Constraints, Limitations and Known Defects

+1. No mechanism exists to create new primary Attribute Set records.
+To achieve this add a "Create New" button in the viewerSummary view that launches an empty viewerDetailsModal view.

+2, Adornment data records for a Primary record with name __Foo__ must have a an attribute __Foo_id__ This is the key defined in the Attribute Set and is used to query and update Adornments.
+This constraint can be relaxed by adding a field to specify the key name rather than using a convention in the code to create one.

+3. The current mechanism for linking primary and adornment records relies on the MongoDB id field.
+Similar to constraint 2 above, an addition to the Attribute Editor could made to allow the unique key field to be picked from the existing primary record's list of attributes.

+4. Summary fields in adornment records are not displayed in the summary viewer table.
+This is because to do this would require that the adorment records are retrieved in the summary controller.
+Currently they are only retrieved in the details controller.
+The constraint could be lifted if all adornments on the page are queried in the summary controller (the number of queries  would be 1 + number of entries per page * number of adorments per primary record).
+The number of queries could be limited by checking the adornment attribute lists for summary attributes before making the adornment queries.

+5. There is a bug in that if two publishers publish a primary record with the same name, an adornment record cannot be an adornment to both these records.
+This is because the linking id must have the attribute name __<PrimaryRecordName>_id__.
+This defect can be fixed by either using a generated name or __<publisherName>_<PrimaryRecordName>_id__.

+6. In practice, an adornment record may also be a primary record, or an adornment record to multiple primaries.
+As a primary record it would be queried by the primary record ID, as an adornment record it would be queried by the ID of primary record the adornment is attached to.
+The controller needs to be able to work out which ID is being passed in.
+This is currently solved by adding a query parameter of __\_\_key=<PrimaryRecordName>_id__ to the GET resource URL.
+This allows the REST api contoller to make a decision on which key to use.

 ## TODO